gmosx/kraken-sdk-rust/kraken_sdk_ws/README.md

 # Kraken SDK component for the Kraken WebSocket API

-A strongly-typed Rust SDK for the [Kraken WebSocket API V2](https://docs.kraken.com/websockets-v2).
+A strongly-typed Rust SDK for the [Kraken WebSocket API](https://docs.kraken.com/websockets-v2).

 This crate is an _unofficial_, community-driven effort.